Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 The companies tried to negotiate, but mutual distrust grew.
 By March 1st, Tilden filed for arbitration in Macon, seeking $275,000 in contract value plus $50,000 for consequential damages.
 Wilson & Sons counterclaimed for $40,000 unpaid installments, arguing the delays were excusable under force majeure and that Tilden's suspension of payments worsened the financial strain.

 The arbitration hearing, held in April 2023, was overseen by retired judge Martha Jenkins, known locally for her no-nonsense approach to commercial disputes.
 Witnesses from both sides testified about production logs, shipment records, emails, and financial statements.
 The atmosphere was tense—Wilson & Sons’ owner, Samuel Wilson, visibly frustrated, argued his team had done everything possible amidst global supply shortages.
-Meanwhile, Tilden’s CEO, Angela Morris, painted a picture of a reliable distributor ruined by broken promises.
+Meanwhile, Tilden’s CEO, the claimant, painted a picture of a reliable distributor ruined by broken promises.

 Judge Jenkins issued her award by early June 2023.
 She found that Wilson & Sons had materially breached the contract by failing to deliver on time but accepted the force majeure claim partially, recognizing that supply chain factors contributed to the delays.
 Consequently, the award granted Tilden Enterprises $175,000: $165,000 for undelivered goods and $10,000 for proven consequential damages.
 Wilson & Sons was ordered to pay within 30 days but retained the $110,000 for the dining sets already delivered.
 The tribunal denied Wilson’s counterclaim, concluding the suspension of payments was justified given the breach.